We've been featured in:

 • A diary where you have recorded your symptoms, treatment and any mental health impact.

-You will also have an independent medical assessment that will look at how you have suffered and what could have been avoided had the right level of care been provided.
-This can be used to help calculate a value for the suffering you have been caused.
+You will also have an independent medical assessment that will look at how you have suffered and the extent of your harm.

-While it is not used in all claims, a Bolam Test could be arranged, though you do not have to do this yourself.
-The test involves a group of relevantly trained medical professionals assessing the care you received and determining whether it met the correct standard.
+While it is not required in all claims, a Bolam Test could be arranged, although you do not have to do so yourself.
+The test involves a group of qualified medical professionals judging whether the treatment and care you received was of the correct standard.
+One of our solicitors can arrange this on your behalf if it is deemed beneficial.

 Working with one of our solicitors would mean you have someone to help gather evidence.
 You can learn more about this by giving us a call and talking to an advisor.